- Last updated:

 - Description of any special circumstances (e.g., witness, LAR consent, minor assent, parent consent, etc.)

 Ethics and regulations both require that subjects be provided a consent document in the language understandable to them.
 The short form process is an exception meant to ensure that subjects are not excluded from research simply because a translated version of the consent isn’t available.
-Study teams are encouraged to have the informed consent document translated when time allows, and should carefully consider whether use of the short form adequately protects subjects in the situation.
+Study teams are strongly encouraged to have the informed consent document translated prior to enrolling the subject, and should carefully consider whether use of the short form adequately protects subjects in the situation.
 The short form may not be appropriate for all research, especially that which is complicated and difficult for subjects to understand.